Werner-Staeblein/Project-2-modified-resubmit/README.md

 ![Logo](assets/icons/icons8-javascript-240.png)

 The logo is shown on all pages of the website.
-The logo likewise is a hpyerlink to restart the trivia if the user either wants to restart a new round of questions while already having started on a round of questions.
+The logo likewise is a hyperlink to restart the trivia if the user either wants to restart a new round of questions while already having started on a round of questions.
 The logo can likewise be clicked by the user to play another trivia round (user control) once a trivia round has been completed.
 If a trivia round is NOT started, the functionality of "restarting" a quiz round is NOT working simply because no trivia round has been started.
 Because no trivia round was started, the functionality of "restart" does not work on the opening screen where the trivia is explained.
 This behavior of the clickable logo is as intended.

 On hover, a tooltip is displayed with information that the quiz can be restarted with a click on the logo.